Food safety: approval procedure as private experts for cross-samples

 - Declaration of employment relationship.

-The application for approval as a counter-sample expert in accordance with § 43 of the Food and Feed Code (LFGB) can be submitted informally.
+The application for approval as a cross-sample expert in accordance with § 43 of the Food and Feed Code (LFGB) can be submitted informally.

 Special admission requirements apply.
-These are regulated in the Counter-Sample Ordinance and the Counter-Sample Expert Testing Laboratory Ordinance.
+These are regulated in the Cross-Sample Ordinance and the Cross-Sample Expert Testing Laboratory Ordinance.

 A nationwide list of officially approved cross-sample experts is available on the homepage of the Federal Office of Consumer Protection and Food Safety (BVL).